-• Encourage and accommodate opportunities for creative placemaking to activate public spaces and foster community togetherness.
+Encourage and accommodate opportunities for creative placemaking to activate public spaces and foster community togetherness.

-- Consider low-cost and temporary solutions, such as community events, food trucks, parklets and pop-up parks, on underutilized parcels and parking lots. - Integrate public art reflective of the community's identity, history and aspirations throughout the Sector Plan area. - Design streets as truly public spaces where activities can take place to create an inviting community environment. - Create gateways at the transit and street entrances to the Sector Plan area that integrate elements, such as wayfinding, landscape and building form, reflective of the community character.
+- Consider low-cost and temporary solutions, such as community events, food trucks, parklets and pop-up parks, on underutilized parcels, uninviting streets and parking lots. - Encourage community gardens in public spaces for the production of nutritious food, celebrating cultural diversity and providing opportunities to build community. - Integrate public art reflective of the community's identity, history and aspirations throughout the Sector Plan area. - Design streets as truly public spaces where activities can take place to create an inviting community environment. - Create gateways at the transit and street entrances to the Sector Plan area that integrate elements, such as wayfinding, landscape and building form, reflective of the community character.